Llano del Rio

-During 1918, the colony was abandoned.
+The site was abandoned in 1918.
 Llano del Rio turned out to be too far from other settlements to develop a sustaining economy, and the water supply from Big Rock Creek proved to be unreliable.
 Some of the settlers, approximately 60 families in all, relocated to form New Llano, Louisiana.

 History

 Background

 Job Harriman, a lawyer by training and a politician by proclivity, was the founder of the socialist cooperative colony known as Llano del Rio.
 Harriman, a former candidate for governor of the state of California on the ticket of the Socialist Labor Party and 1900 vice-presidential candidate of the Social Democratic Party on a ticket headed by Eugene V. Debs, was long an advocate of political action for the achievement of socialism in America.

 Only after his defeat in the 1911 election as the Socialist Party's candidate for mayor of Los Angeles, California, did Harriman's thinking turn from politics to an interest in directly demonstrating what he believed to be the inherent superiority of cooperative and collective economic activity as a means for building public support for the socialist idea.
 Like others before him, Harriman theorized that by creating a functioning socialist community within the larger society of capitalism, the larger society would gradually convert to socialism.

 "It became apparent to me that a people would never abandon their means of livelihood, good or bad, capitalistic or otherwise, until other methods were developed which would promise advantages at least as good as those by which they were living," Harriman later recalled.

 Several prominent Southern California friends were solicited for financial and practical support and a 9,000 acre site was located about 45 miles north of Los Angeles in the Antelope Valley.
-A purchase option was taken on the land, which had the benefit of having earlier been partially developed by a colony of temperance advocates.
+A purchase option was taken on the land, which had earlier been partially developed by a colony of temperance advocates.
 Assets of the Mescal Water and Land Company, including water rights and bonds sold for $150,000 to finance the earlier colonization effort, were purchased by Harriman and his associates for a small fraction of their original value.

-A new 9-member board of directors was appointed and sale of stock was begun in the fall of 1913 with a view to financing a new socialist community on the existing colony's site.
+A new nine-member board of directors was appointed and sale of stock was begun in the fall of 1913 with a view to financing a new socialist community on the existing colony's site.
 A restructuring followed in 1914 and the Mescal Water and Land was incorporated as the Llano Del Rio Company.